Hyperaktiv-ai/hyperaktiv.github.io/pages/GTM/Amplitude.md

 	* API Key : ``{{Amplitude - API key}}``
 	* Triggering : ``Initialisation - All Pages``

+# Session tracking
 By default, session tracking is activated : we strongly recommend to keep it activated.

+# EU projects
 If your [Amplitude] project is in the EU, check the "EU" checkbox in the tag configuration.

+# Testing
-Use the "Preview" mode in GTM to check that Amplitude is well initialized in all pages.
+Use the "Preview" mode in GTM to check that [Amplitude] is well initialized in all pages.
 In [Amplitude]'s real time view, you should see some events.

 # Troubleshooting